 It explores femme identity, desire, objectification, consent and coercion.

 I simultaneously perform as a prepubescent girl, Woody Allen and myself.
 At the end of the performance I take a polaroid that captures my crotch, which

 I give to an audience member at the end, preferably an old man.

 The polaroid picture itself becomes a disposable desire.
-Both the brownness and the femininity I perform are a factor in my body becoming an “object of vision” as John Berger describes.
+Both the brownness of my body and the femininity I perform are a factor in my body becoming an “object of vision” as John Berger describes in Ways of Seeing.

-This piece was part of final year of BA research on The 'Femme' Body on Stage: A look at how documenting oppressions can be an act of empowerment in performance making.
+This piece was part of the final year of my BA and my research on The 'Femme' Body on Stage: A look at how documenting oppressions can be an act of empowerment in performance making.